Sozyone/IoT-Gas-Project/README.md

 After installing Arduino IDE and learning how to connect everything, I started the real work.

-Firstly, my circuit looks a bit like this:
+Firstly, my circuit looks a bit like this:<br/>
 ![](https://github.com/Sozyone/IoT-Gas-Project/blob/main/Circuit.png)

 But below is an actual picture and a definition of how it is connected.